qgrid/qgrid.github.io/source/feature/data-columns.md

 ## Structural directives and column visibility

-Component system allows to utilize structural directives(starts with `*` in Angular) to control column visibility.
+Component system allows to utilize structural directives(starts with `*` in Angular) to control column or column group visibility.

 ```html
 <q-grid [ngSwitch]="group">